svp893/Philip-Portfolio/README.md

 Based off of the feedback and the data I had access to via the original site, I was able to create the two color pie chart in FLourish.
 I decided to make the following adjustments

+style=“list-style-type:disc”
-style=“list-style-type:disc”<li>Changed the title to "Current Concern for Americans as Monkeypox Continues to Spread Amidst Pandemic Landscape"</li>
+<li>Changed the title to "Current Concern for Americans as Monkeypox Continues to Spread Amidst Pandemic Landscape"</li>
 <li>Added in a subheader of date data collection and how many sample participants</li>
 <li>I changed the color to a marigold yellow for a cautionary effect</li>
-<li>I made sure to include the source</li>
+<li>I made sure to include the source as participants seemed interested in knowing where the data came from</li>
+<li> My goal was to contextualize the data given the article was focused on sharing information regarding concern and how that tied into people's knowledge of Monkeypox.
+I would have been interested in creating a visualization correlating concern of Monkeypox given participant location or level of knowledge of Monkeypox.
+Unforutnately, that data was not available.
+However, I learned through these exercises that finding health related data sets can be difficult as often privacy and liabilty hinders institutions from sharing complete information.
+Although the data for this visualization was limited, I felt I was able to practice the best methods to provide clear information, succintly and honestly.

 <div class="flourish-embed flourish-chart" data-src="visualisation/11219251"><script src="https://public.flourish.studio/resources/embed.js"></script></div>